itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     like the subject came from LinkedIn.
 35. 07/06/22: Sounds like Kara has gotten the point that I'm not actually hiring.
+36. 07/06/22: Francis tells me "There’s an easy solution to your problem: outsourcing."
+No, I think the answer is UNSUBSCRIBE when I'm done with this little experiment.
+37. 07/06/22: Stephen wants to sell me the same stuff that Ioana does.
+I wonder if they're talking to each other at all?
+Do they [split that commish][2] if I sign up?
+38. 07/06/22: Ken writes to tell me "Low-code app development means you can build apps and workflows faster than ever and with less complexity."
+I loathe no-code solutions.
+I bet "low-code" ones are _worse_ and that I'd have to learn a half-baked programming language to be semi-productive.
+One Size Fits None™.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso
+[2]: {{ "/images/posts/2022/split-that-commish.gif" | relative_url }}